Agricultural assessment program: overview

 Multiple land parcels

-Rented land and agricultural assessments
+Rented land

 Land rented for agricultural purposes may receive an agricultural assessment.
-If the rented land satisfies the basic eligibility requirements described above, it is eligible for agricultural assessment.
-In addition, if the rented land does not satisfy the average gross sales value requirement, but does satisfy the other requirements, it may still be eligible if it is farmed, under a written rental agreement of at least five years, with the other farmland that satisfies all eligibility requirements.
+If the rented land satisfies the basic eligibility requirements described above, it is eligible for an agricultural assessment.
+In addition, if the rented land does not satisfy the average gross sales value requirement, but does satisfy the other requirements, it may still be eligible if it is farmed, under a written rental agreement of at least five years, with other farmland that satisfies all eligibility requirements.
 The applicant must substantiate the existence of the term of the rental agreement by providing the assessor with either a copy of the lease or Form RP-305-c, Agricultural Assessment Written Lease Affidavit for Rented Land.
 A start-up farm operation may include rented land.

 Gross sales value